 The Invasive Plants database focuses on vascular plants (excluding algae and mosses), with special attention to aquatic (non-marine) plants, because these plants cause acute and imminent problems in the ecozone comprising the Netherlands.

 The Invasive Plants database facilitates identification of species that

 Data sheets and Pest Risk Analyses as well as relevant EPPO-standards on management for Invasive Plants

 Initially developed as an information system for the Netherlands, the scope is widened to cover the north-western European Atlantic zone.
 Within the framework of the RINSE project

 Under the lemma ¨Identification¨ you can find 5 identification keys for 5 groups of invasive plants, viz.:

-Molecular data are available for a number of Invasive Aquatic plants.
+Molecular data are available for a number of invasive plants, particularly invasive aquatic plants.

 Q-bank Invasive Plants - flyer

 Q-bank has carefully compiled the information on this website.
 Q-bank however is not responsible for the correctness and completeness of the information supplied.

 Q-bank cannot be held liable for any damages that occur as a result of the use of this information.
 In addition, you cannot claim any rights in relation to this information.